 One of the most daunting scenarios to face during an emergency department (ED)/critical care shift is the sudden, adverse change in a pregnant patient's health.
 These occurrences are rare and are the result of pre-existing conditions with severe, unforeseen medical, obstetric complications.
 This is also the scenario when patients arrive in extremis from a traumatic insult.
 An astute physician must be prepared and ready to do what is appropriate to save the life of the mother and the fetus.
 This includes considering a perimortem Cesarean section (C-section) (PMCS).
 A perimortem C-section is defined as a C-section performed during imminent cardiac arrest or active cardiac arrest, with the ultimate goal to successfully resuscitate the mother and improve fetal survivability.
 It is also referred to as resuscitative hysterotomy

 Another critical factor in determining the need to perform PMCS is the time from arrest.
-Resuscitative hysterotomy should be performed as soon as the patient arrests, with goal delivery time within the first 4 minutes of arrest.
+Resuscitative hysterotomy should be performed four minutes after the patient arrests.
+The goal delivery time within the first five minutes of arrest.
 Four minutes is used because this corresponds to the time after which there will be a precipitous decline in neurologic recovery for the infant from anoxic injury.
 It is important to re-iterate that PMCS can offer resuscitative benefit to the mother despite fetal survivability or neurological outcome.
 The 2010 American Heart Association (AHA) guidelines for CPR and Emergency Cardiovascular Care recommend considering starting resuscitative hysterotomy after 2 cycles of CPR.